spozsony/starter-academic/content/project/externalproject-bayes/index.md

-You can find a draft of our final report which includes all our models and figures [HERE](Final-Draft.html).
+Check out the draft of our [final report](Final-Draft.html) which includes all our models and figures.